Skip to Main Content

 Whilst peer review indicates that a paper has been carefully scrutinised externally, it is not a guarantee of the quality of the research concerned.
 Further checks in the form of critical appraisal should be applied.
 See the later section in this guide on Reporting and Quality (risk of bias).

-With acknowledgements to Paula Anne Goodall of Library Services, University of Birmingham, and Dr Clare Davenport, Institute of Applied Health Research, University of Birmingham.
+With acknowledgements to Paula Anne Goodall of Libraries and Learning Resources, University of Birmingham, and Dr Clare Davenport, Institute of Applied Health Research, University of Birmingham.

 Primary (unfiltered) and Secondary (filtered) information